 Mayor Elliott said the issue of how to recognize and accommodate the Fire Department volunteers would be taken up in another discussion, another evening.
 It would be discussed in the context as to what other privileges could be extended to these people, as was suggested by Mr. Dinkler.

 Trustee Harkins was asked to repeat his amendment, upon which Trustee McCarthy asked him what he meant by “for issuance on an unrestricted basis.”
 Mr. Herbek addressed this and said that if all school district names were culled, and granted permits on an unrestricted basis, then the Village would likely have a situation where it sold more permits than parking spaces available.
 However, he added that a study was underway to determine what the numbers were on the list and the various daily occurrences.
 There are those Village residents who are buying daily permits as needed, as they are not regular commuters.
 There are also the Amtrak riders, which the Village would like to accommodate as well.
-When it can be determined administratively that the Village can sell say, ten more permits, priority would go to school
+When it can be determined administratively that the Village can sell say, ten more permits, priority would go

 Mayor Elliott asked the Trustees if they were comfortable with the amended wording, to which Trustee McCarthy again stated that she felt the use of the word “unrestricted” was problematic.
 She suggested that the sentence end after the word “exhausted.”